snhackspace/snhack.github.com/README.md

 ### Super minimal way to add a post

-If you're submitting a post or edit that uses standard markdown, you can skip installing octopress and just provide the source.
+If you're submitting a post or edit that uses only standard markdown, you can skip installing octopress and just provide the source.

-> Note:  Use only simple markdown formatting to be reasonably sure that your content renders correctly.
-If using the extensions provided by octopress or jekyll, you should install octopress so you can preview your content before submission.
-Your pull request won't be merged if it has serious rendering issues.

 Browse to the [source/_posts] folder within the source branch of this repo.